How to Avoid Signal Oscillation and Booster Overload

 How to Prevent Oscillation or Feedback in Cell Signal Booster Installations

 You carved out some time in your busy schedule to install the device.
 You read our signal booster guide, and learned about the differences between bars and dB.
-You’ve installed the outside antenna in the place where outside signal is the strongest, and pointed it toward your cell tower.
+You’ve installed the outside antenna in the place where outside signal is the strongest, and pointed it toward your closest cell tower.
 Finally, you installed the inside antenna where you need the boosted signal most and hooked everything up with the proper cables.
 You even registered with your carrier.

 Then, all that was left was to turn on your amplifier and enjoy your boosted signal.
 But once you did, you saw something was wrong.
 The lights are supposed to be green, but instead they’re red, blinking green, blinking red, or orange.
 What’s worse, the signal increase you were promised is moderate to non-existent.

 This is a classic example of oscillation, also known as feedback - it does not mean the signal booster doesn’t work.

 We fix poor cell phone signal!
 Find the right signal booster for you:

 Oscillation is one of the most common answers to the question: “Why doesn’t my cell signal booster work?”

 It’s a feedback loop between your two cellular antennas, caused by them being installed too close together.